 - A physical examination including Body Mass Index and Weight Status Category Information is required for all newly entered students and students in Pre-Kindergarten or Kindergarten, Grades 1, 3, 5, 7, 9 and 11.

 - Physical exams are valid for the 12 months prior to the beginning of the current school year.

 - A dental certificate is requested for all newly entered students and and in years when health appraisals are required.

 NY State law permits schools to request an oral health assessment at the same time a health examination is required.
 Your child may have a dental check up during the school year to assess their fitness to attend school.
-See form below.
+See form above.
 Please complete with your dentist.
 Return completed form to your child's school health office.